Singularity-Coder/Instant-Kotlin/README.md

     println("Task 7 done")
 }
 ```
-* Do work in background parallelly and then post results in UI thread
+* Do work in background parallelly and then post results on UI thread
 ```Kotlin
 // How to execute async operations sequentially without blocking thread its running on? runBlocking<Unit> {